Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 - [zBungeeCord](https://www.mc-market.org/resources/10187/) - zBungeeCord is a premium BungeeCord fork optimizing BungeeCord quite a bit and cleaning up the commands.
 Version: 1.7 - 1.8
 Discontinued

+- [ElytraProxy](https://github.com/Elytrium/ElytraProxy) - ElytraProxy is a really customizable Minecraft proxy server with Auth, AntiBot (aka BotFilter) and some another helpful stuff, based on Velocity.
+Version: 1.7 - 1.17.1
+Discontinued